SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/troubleshooting.md

 Some common issues have been identified and documented below.

-##### When trying to upload a microservice application, I get an error saying "Microservice application name is incorrect"
+##### I get an error saying "Microservice application name is incorrect" on uploading a microservice application

-When naming your microservice application use only lower-case letters, digits and dashes.
+When naming your microservice application only use lower-case letters, digits and dashes.
 The maximum length for the name is 23 characters.

 ##### I deployed my microservice but requests to any endpoint returns an error message "Microservice not available Connection refused"